-On this day, Manly play in their first grand final, the Dragons merger is announced and the Raiders make it back-to-back premierships.
+On this day in rugby league history, Manly play in their first grand final, the Dragons merger is announced and the Raiders make it back-to-back premierships.

 Dick Thornett was born.
 A gifted sportsman, Thornett represented Australia in water polo at the 1960 Rome Olympics before embarking on a 10-year rugby league career.
 During that time he played 14 Tests and three World Cup matches for Australia.
 Prior to playing rugby league, Thornett represented the Wallabies 11 times.

 Manly-Warringah play in the club's first grand final but are thrashed 42-14 by South Sydney.
 Johnny Graves scores four tries and Bernie Purcell kicks seven goals for a Rabbitohs team that had Clive Churchill in the No.1 jersey.

 Canberra make it back-to-back premiership titles with an 18-14 win over Penrith in the grand final.
 Laurie Daley, John Ferguson and Matthew Wood score the tries for Canberra.

 Match Highlights: Panthers v Raiders

 St George and the Illawarra Steelers announce the decision to form the game's first joint venture.
 The new side will be called the St George Illawarra Dragons.
 The NRL confirm an $11 million funding package and a seven-year licence.
 They would lose the grand final the following year.

 Melbourne fullback Billy Slater rules himself out of contention for the Tri-Nations series by reluctantly opting to have surgery on a chronic groin injury.